puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 If you need to merge arrays or merge hashes from multiple hierarchy levels, you will have to use the `hiera_array` or `hiera_hash` functions in the body of your classes.

-#### No Puppet 2.7 Support

-Relying on automatic parameter lookup means writing code for Puppet 3 and later only.

-You can, however, mimic Puppet 3 behavior in 2.7 by combining parameter defaults and Hiera function calls:

-{% highlight ruby %}
-    class myclass (
-      $parameter_one = hiera('myclass::parameter_one', 'default text')
-    ) {
-      # ...
-    }
-{% endhighlight %}

-* This pattern requires that 2.7 users have Hiera installed; it will fail compilation if the Hiera functions aren't present.
-* Since all of your parameters will have defaults, your class will be safely declarable with `include`, even in 2.7.
-* Puppet 2.7 will do Hiera lookups for the same keys that Puppet 3 automatically looks up.
-* Note that this carries a performance penalty, since Puppet 3 ends up doing two Hiera calls for each parameter instead of one.

 Hiera Lookup Functions
 -----